SUNY Downstate Health Sciences University

 The FCOIC meets at minimum quarterly and ad hoc as needed.
 FCOIC members take an oath of confidentiality; meeting minutes are taken and approved, and are also kept confidential.
 Actions to be taken are based on a simple majority vote of the VOTING members.
-If the investigator does not agree to a FCOIC-proposed Management Plan, the matter is referred to the OM (or Sr VPR) for resolution.
+If the investigator does not agree to a FCOIC-proposed Management Plan, the matter is referred to the President and/or Designee for resolution.
 Communications with PIs is primarily conducted via coi-smart.com.

 Review Criteria and Management Plans